pennant-notebook/client/README.md

 ### Notebook Context (`src/contexts/NotebookContext.ts`)

-- Contains notebook metadata, provider, awareness, doc and the `docID` for a given notebook.
+- Contains notebook metadata, provider, awareness, and the y.doc for a given notebook.
 - Contains various functions for adding, deleting, cloning, and repositioning cells.

 ## Contributing